See also

 Afebrile seizures

-- A low risk BRUE may be safely managed in an outpatient setting
+- A low-risk BRUE may be safely managed in an outpatient setting without investigations

 Background

-A BRUE refers to an episode in an infant less than 12 months old which is:
+A BRUE is defined as an event occurring in an infant less than 12 months old where the following is observed

-- Characterised by ≥1 of the following:- cyanosis or pallor
+- Characterised by one or more of the following

 - absent, decreased or irregular breathing